sourcecred/docs/docs/beta/plugins/discord.md

 to have `:sourcecred_pink:` be 20 times a regular reaction, we would add the below line to `config.json`.

+`applyAveraging` - `false` by default, meaning that the emoji scores on a message are all added together, so more people reacting means more Cred. `true` would mean that the emojis will be summed for each user, and then averaged across users, so more people reacting does not mean more Cred.

 `"sourcecred_pink:745438325086879794": 20`

 ### channelWeightConfig